Extraordinary Abilities in Fields Such as Business, Athletics, Education, and Science

 The O1A visa is for internationals with extraordinary abilities in business, education, science, and athletics who want to come to the US temporarily to work in their field of expertise.
 To file for an O1A visa, you must have a petitioner to file on your behalf because you cannot petition on your own behalf.
 A petitioner must also show that you are extraordinary and reached a high level of achievement through documented evidence.

 What are the requirements?

 The O1A visa has stern requirements for the eligibility of applicants.
 The initial one must be that you have a job and have a valid job offer attached to your application.
-The second part is to demonstrate that you are extraordinary in the field of science, business, education or athletics and show that you meet the criteria’s for the O1A visa.
+The second part is to demonstrate that you are extraordinary in science, business, education, or athletics and show that you meet the criteria for the O1A visa.

-If you have won an award equal to a Nobel Prize or an Olympic medal than you can automatically qualify for the O1A visa category.
+If you have won an award equal to a Nobel Prize or an Olympic medal, you can automatically qualify for the O1A visa category.

-If you have not won any awards such as the Nobel Prize and Olympic Medal than you must meet at least 3 out of 8 criteria’s set by the USCIS the criteria’s are:
+If you have not won any awards such as the Nobel Prize and Olympic Medal, then you must meet at least 3 out of 8 criteria’s set by the USCIS, the criteria’s are:

 - Awards–Full-Text Statute “Documentation of the alien’s receipt of nationally or internationally recognized prizes or awards for excellence in the field of endeavor.”
 8 CFR 214.2( O)( 3)( iii)(B)( 1).

 - Associations– Full-Text Statute “Documentation of the alien’s membership in associations in the field for which classification is sought, which require outstanding achievements of their members, as judged by recognized national or international experts in their disciplines or fields.”
 8 CFR 214.2(O)(3)(iii)(B(2).